Part I ─The Early Years

 We also know that Mullins’s report on the hospital charging $70,000.00 for radium treatment is pure fantasy.
 A $70,000.00 treatment in 1924 would cost over $929,451.00 in today’s money.

 Nobody can pay that amount of money today for a therapy, not even an insurance company.
-Ok, I lied.
-Only the very, very rich can afford to pay that much for therapy.
+Okay, I lied.
+The very, very rich can afford to pay that much for therapy.

 According to Wikipedia, Douglas’ net worth was $18 million at the time of death, however the information at Wikipedia is not all that trustworthy as they also claim that Douglas donated a million dollars in radium to Johns Hopkins.
 His mining partner, Dr Howard A Kelly, though, was affiliated with Johns Hopkins and he supplied them from his split of the radium.